garrettgman/garrettgman.github.io/science.md

     7.  *Data* - a collection of observations, which you can also think of as a collection of values, each associated with a variable and an observation.
-        -   This definition of data requires that data contain both values and relationships.
+        -   This definition of data requires a data set to contain both values and relationships.
 As a result, many types of *unstructured data* (e.g. a pile of emails to text mine) will not meet the definition of data.
 This is on purpose.